Handmade Guitars by Bob Gramann

 The Rappahannock

 The Rappahannock River is a mid-sized river in Virginia and my home town stream.
 The Rappahannock Guitar is mid-sized (about the size of an 000) and an excellent compromise between ergonomics and sound.
-I use a Rappahannock in my gigs--the sound and size fit me just right.
+I used a Rappahannock in my gigs--the sound and size fit me just right.
 All of these have a big voice and a full tone.
 They have a 24.9 scale length allowing the top to be lightly braced providing easy fingering and the loudest notes possible.

 The Rappahannock